 Takes one metric or a wildcard seriesList followed by a number N of datapoints or a quoted string with a length of time like '1hour' or '5min' (See from / until in the render_api for examples of time formats).
-Graphs the median of the preceding datapoints for each point on the graph.
+Graphs the median of the preceeding datapoints for each point on the graph.
+All previous datapoints are set to None at the beginning of the graph.